area9innovation/fast/mini/readme.md

 	string-escapes
 	comments

-- Get type inference to work.
-Plug the coalescing in?
+- Get type inference to work:
+  - Fix polymorphism
+  - Plug the coalescing in
+  - Add canonicalize

 - Get hello-world to compile to JS
   - consider doing a statement-based intermediate AST